A Quick Guide to Informational Interviews

 - Quint Careers: Informational Interviewing – a thorough tutorial

 - NY Times: Mastering the Informational Interview – great suggestions and a great list of sample questions.

 - Schedule an informational interview with someone inside your organization who intrigues you.
 Learn more about their career and what they have done to be successful.

-- As you navigate toward your next career opportunity, pick a company or an industry that interests you and find someone in your network to interview about their work.
+- As you navigate toward your next career, or carer opportunity, pick a company or an industry that interests you and find someone in your network to interview about their work.

 How often do you go on informational interviews?
 What have you learned?
 I’d love to hear from you in the comments below!